OutSystems/docs-product/src/develop/ui/patterns/mobile/stackedcards.md

     }

-### Setting the Full Height of Elements
+### Setting the full height of elements

-To set the full height of your elements in the Pattern so they fill the entire screen, use this CSS code:
+To set the full height of your elements in the Pattern, so that they fill the entire screen, use this CSS code: